Started May, 2015.

 powder to achieve that velocity with consistent success.
 My

-problem is in finding out why that occurs.
+problem is in finding out why a low ES occurs at that point.

 micro-detailed.
 I am trying to document WHY and HOW things